mudar/Fairphone/README.md

 **Disclaimer:** This is not the official App, and I'm not related to Kwame Corporation or the Fairphone project, except for buying a Fairphone device.
 Credit (and many thanks) go to Fairphone/Kwamecorp!

 ##Features
-* Turn Airplane mode on for up to 3 hours.
+* Turn Airplane mode on for up to 12 hours.
 * Settings to set maximum duration (3, 6 or 12 hours) and choose mode (airplane/silent).
 * Supports all Android devices using Android ICS (4.0) or later.
-* On Android 4.2+ devices, the app requiers Root privileges to enable the Airplane Mode.
+* On Android 4.2+ devices, the app requires Root privileges to enable the Airplane Mode.
 On non-rooted phones (or if SU is declined) the app enables Silent Mode instead.
 This is due to security changes introduced by Google in Android SDK version 17.

 *Note:* Peace of Mind+ is basically Airplane Mode with a timer.
 All phone calls, including emergency calls, are disabled during the Airplane/PeaceOfMind Mode.
 You'll need to turn off the app to enable calls!